abgowda0428/Shell-Scripting-Projects/README.md

-This is the REPO of Practised Projects of Shell--Scripiting.
+This is the REPO of  Projects on Shell--Scripiting.
-You will see different Practised Projects here in this REPO.
+You will see different  Projects here in this REPO.
+Goal is to simulate real time projects as much as posible.